 Dear Peppi,

-The treatment of chronic migraines aims to reduce the number of migraine days.
-This is not always possible quickly, especially with chronic migraines.
-Therefore, you have to proceed consistently.
-The various options that you use show that a single measure cannot achieve sufficient effect.
-Therefore, you have to be consistent and persistent when planning the timing of the treatment.
-The good thing is that there is no constant headache.
-If the break from painkillers has been carried out consistently, this is usually prognostically favorable, ie the probability of a long-term effect can be increased.
-Repeating treatment with botulinum toxin also increases the chance of long-term improvement.
+The treatment of chronic migraine aims to reduce the number of migraine days.
+This isn't always quickly achievable, especially with chronic migraine.
+Therefore, a consistent approach is necessary.
+The various options used in your case demonstrate that a single measure is insufficient to achieve a sufficient effect.
+Therefore, consistent and persistent adherence to the treatment schedule is crucial.
+It's positive that you don't have constant headaches.
+If the pain medication break was consistently followed, the prognosis is generally favorable, meaning the likelihood of long-term effectiveness can be increased.
+Repeating the treatment with botulinum toxin also increases the chance of long-term improvement.

 Kind regards